Gnome Press: Failure

 Gnome Press did not have much capital or access to distribution facilities, and relied on selling its books directly to fans by mail.
 According to Filmfax, Greenberg couldn't keep top science fiction and fantasy writers, who wanted more money and went over to bigger publishers like Doubleday.
 The larger publishers had more money, marketing and distribution outlets (the ability to sell wholesale to bookstores).
 Financial mismanagement also cut into Gnome's ability to retain authors.
 The company was notorious for not paying its writers royalties due, which is ultimately what led to its failure.
 Author Isaac Asimov claimed he was never paid for the publication of the Foundation books, and called Greenberg "an outright crook".
 In his biography, I. Asimov: A Memoir, Asimov provides a short chapter on his own frustrating interactions with Gnome Press, as well as some good detail on its publisher, Martin Greenberg.
 Asimov and other authors were able eventually to get back the rights to their books so they could go to other, more lucrative deals.

 Martin Greenberg continued to cut costs at Gnome Press, through smaller editions, cheaper paper, and various promotions to sell back inventory.
 He was ultimately forced to close due to financial troubles, and Gnome folded in 1962 due to a long drawn-out lawsuit, leaving Arkham House the only American viable small press in the science fiction and fantasy field.
 When Gnome Press went out of business, it was $100,000 in debt.
-Had it succeeded as a publisher and kept its stable of authors it would have been a powerhouse in the science fiction genre.

 Greenberg died in the fall of 2013, and Kyle in the fall of 2016.

 Legacy

 Gnome Press publications are collected, and many of the books in well used condition can be inexpensively obtained (as of 2015 Amazon.com was offering several in the $10–$20 range).
 Other items are expensive.
+Highly desirable examples are quite scarce due to the low quality materials typically used, especially in later publications, as well as the limited distribution.
 The calendars are particularly scarce.
 Among the books I, Robot, either in hardcover form or the Armed Forces paperback edition set from its plates, is in particular demand.